-Associate member
+Associate

-The term used to describe the non-member spouse with an entitlement to CSS benefits following a family law split.
+The term used to describe the non-member spouse with an entitlement to PSS benefits following a family law split.

-Associate deferred benefit
+Associate preserved benefit

-The associate member's entitlement in CSS as a result of the split of a member's benefit that is in growth phase under a court order or superannuation agreement under Part VIIIAB or Part VIIIAB of the Family Law Act 1975.
+The associate's entitlement in PSS as a result of the split of a member's benefit in the growth phase under a court order or superannuation agreement under Part VIIIB or Part VIIIAB of the Family Law Act 1975.